codyzu/webdev-site/m4/index.md

 The `setResults()` function will update the value of the state.
 However, it is only accessible inside the the `Calculator` component.
 However, we want to update the state when a `Button` is pressed (the `onClick` event).

-Fortunatetly, we can pass the function as a property to a components children.
-One solution will be to pass the funtion through each child:
+Fortunately, we can pass the function as a property to a components children.
+One solution will be to pass the function through each child:

 The Calculator:
 ```jsx